This document covers the most common questions and issues that may occur during BTCPay sync.

 After deployment, your BTCPay Server needs to sync the entire blockchain and validate all the consensus rules.
 Depending on your machine specification, bandwidth and number of altcoins you added, this process may take between 1-5 days.

-There's nothing you can do to bypass the sync process.
 It may seem tedious, but it's a critical step of running your own full node and not having to trust or rely on anyone.
 Your node will not only download 200GB of data (less if you're using a pruned node) but also validate all the rules of the consensus.
 You can find more information about the importance of blockchain synchronization in this video.

 When you do not see a pop-up message in the bottom right corner, which shows the sync progress, that means that your server is fully synced and you can begin using it.

 Synchronizing a Full Bitcoin node should take between 1 and 3 days.

 We recommend 2 CPU while synchronizing; however some hosting providers throttle your CPU if you use too much.

 If you see more than 100% CPU usage, while being very slow to sync:

 8e7ac41e6e2a btcpayserver_bitcoind 100% 560.5MiB / 3.853GiB 14.20% 4.17